syfsyf/spring-boot-react-webpack-starter/README.md

 `src/main/frontend`.

 ### Running the backend
-Run `StarterMain` class from your IDE.
+Run `SampleController` class from your IDE.

 ### Running the frontend
 Go to `src/main/frontend` and run `npm start`.
 (Run `npm install` before that if it's the first time)